Reach out, speak out to build healthy relationships to end family violence.

 For more information on community education and awareness, call Family and Community Services at 780-464-4044 or email email@example.com

-University of Calgary Social Work.
-(2016).
-SHIFT the project to end domestic violence.
-Retrieved September 27, 2016 from http://preventdomesticviolence.ca/
+- University of Calgary Faculty of Social Work.
+(2018).
+SHIFT: The project to end domestic violence.
+Retrieved from: https://preventdomesticviolence.ca/home/

 - White Ribbon.
 (2019).Our future has no violence against women and girls.
 Retrieved from http://www.whiteribbon.ca

 For more information: